 But, unlike the real world, you can block (and if appropriate report) that user, so you don’t have to put up with it.
 Which is good.

-vTime is a great way to share pictures and video amongst friends.
+vTime is a great way to share flat and 360 images amongst friends.
 But please only share things you are entitled to share.
 No sharing of copyright material, offensive or illegal images.

-Again, think to yourself; “Would I be happy to post this image / video on my social network page for all to see?”
+Again, think to yourself; “Would I be happy to post this image on my social network page for all to see?”

 If the answer’s yes, you’re sweet.
 If no, then don’t share it in vTime either.
 In either case, make sure that your post complies with vTime’s Acceptable Use Policy.

 vTime allows you to have private sessions with your friends and family, as joining a group is always done by consent.

 But, if you’re joining a group with random people you should treat it like a public forum and don’t assume your conversation is private!
 It may be that one or more of the other users is recording or streaming your public chat.